-This third section will be of particular importance to you since it will probably be the closes English transcription of what you are hearing.
+The #3 part of the below examples will probably be of particular interest to you since it will probably be the closest English transcription of what you are hearing.

-Also, the example from before somtimes has this silent final vowel:
+Also, the example from before sometimes has this same silent final vowel:

-Again, the important this to note is that these “silent vowels” won’t always be silent.
+Again, the important thing to note is that these silent vowels won’t always be silent.
 That’s why I also called them “semi-silent” in the title of this post.